-For further information, please contact Tony Edwards at tedwards@nareit.com.
+For further information, please contact Dara Bernstein, dbernstein@nareit.com or Tony Edwards, tedwards@nareit.com.

 This publication is designed to provide accurate information in regard to the subject matter covered.
 It is distributed with the understanding that NAREIT is not engaged in rendering legal, accounting, or professional service.
 If legal advice or other expert assistance is required, the service of a competent professional should be sought.